Bhavya2806d/Shell-Scripting-Github-Project/README.md

+#list-users-github.sh
-# We will able to list the people who access to any repository in an organization.
+#We will able to list the people who access to any repository in an organization.
 #You need to pass two parameters- organization name followed repository name.